bdd100k/bdd100k/doc/source/download.rst

 MOT 2020 Labels
 ~~~~~~~~~~~~~~~~

-Multi-object bounding box tracking training and validation labels released in
+Multi-object bounding box tracking training and validation labels released in 2020.
-2020
+This is a subset of the 100K videos, but the videos are resampled to 5Hz from 30Hz.
+The labels are in `Scalabel Format
+<https://doc.scalabel.ai/format.html>`_.
+The same object in each video has the same
+label id but objects across videos are always distinct even if they have the same id.

 +------+----------------------------------+
 | Size | 104MB                            |